 Other Wangan and Jagalingou People who are not native title applicants were not consulted about the impact to their cultural heritage, even though they have cultural knowledge and responsibility for areas on the mine site and are the right people to speak for Country.
+Under the CHMP, a Cultural Heritage Committee was appointed, who were meant to represent the interacts and knowledge of the Traditional Owners for that Country.

-Under the CHMP, a Cultural Heritage Committee was appointed, who were meant to represent the interests and knowledge of the Traditional Owners for that Country.
+the interests and knowledge of the Traditional Owners for that Country.
 In practice, decisions about our cultural heritage are being made by a select few individuals without consultation with the Traditional Owners for that Country.